JustArchiNET/ASF-ui/.github/FEATURES.md

 # Global

-Clicking on the "New release available" notification will redirect you to the "Releases" page.
+1. Clicking on the "There's a new release available" notification will redirect you to the "Releases" page.

+2. Clicking on the "New release available!
+Trying to update..." notification will redirect you to the "Log" page.

 # Bots page